MagaluCloud/magalu/mgc/cli/docs/network/subnetpools/create-unbook-cidr.md

 ## Flags:
 ```
     --cidr string            The CIDR notation for the subnet pool. (default "172.26.0.0/16")
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-    --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
-Akin to '! get -w'
 -h, --help                   help for create-unbook-cidr
     --subnetpool-id string   subnetpoolId: Id of the Subnet Pool to get details (required)
 -v, --version                version for create-unbook-cidr
 ```

 ## Global Flags: